arpitmalik/Streamer/README.md

 # Streamer
 An app that is used to live stream a video.
-The app uses google OAuth2 for authentication, React for front end and Redux for state management.
+The app uses Google OAuth2 for authentication, React JS for front end and Redux Thunk for state management.

 # Technologies Used
 1) React JS for front end.